 - Crust: In a medium bowl, combine graham cracker crumbs, sugar, and cinnamon.

-- Add the melted butter.
+- Add the melted butter & combine.
 Press down flat into a 9-inch springform pan.
+Use the bottom of 1-cup measuring cup to smooth evenly.
 Set aside.

-- Filling: Beat the cream cheese until smooth.
+- Filling: Using a stand mixer with a paddle attachment, mix the cream cheese on medium until completely smooth.

-- Add the pumpkin, sour cream, eggs, egg yolk, and spices.
+- Add the pumpkin, sour cream, sugar, eggs, egg yolk, and spices.

 - Add the flour and vanilla.
 Beat together until just combined.
 Don’t overbeat as it can cause the top to crack in baking.